 Gannets on "The Skelligs"

 Obviously his linocuts feature extensively on our walls including these two views from southern Ireland.
-They are going to be included in a book called Ireland Landscapes, he still has two more to do.
+They are going to be included in a book called Irish Landscapes, he still has two more to do.

 A collage of some linocut illustrations that were used to illustrate an Aesop's Fable of The Miller, His Son, and Their Ass.
 The book had 16 illustrations plus one each on the front and back cover.
 It was printed on handmade paper in a limited edition by a private press a short while ago.